Labor Practices

 "Kuroneko Tamago" is a system that allows all Yamato Transport employees to make proposals for business improvements, new products and services.
 In addition to making their own proposals, employees can also vote and give their opinions on those submitted by other employees.
 Among the proposals and opinions received, the Hint Award is awarded to those proposals considered for actualization.

-In FY2022 there were 320 proposal entries, 15 of which received the Hint Award.
+In FY2024 there were 367 proposal entries, 55 of which received the Hint Award.